tair-opensource/TairHash/README.md

 ## Data structure
 ![avatar](imgs/tairhash_index2.png)
 ## Active expiration
+### SCAN_MODE(default):
+- Do not sort TairHash globally (Smaller memory overhead)
+- Each TairHash will still use a sort index to sort the fields internally (For expiration efficiency)
+- The built-in timer will periodically use the SCAN command to find the TairHash that contains the expired field, and then check the sort index inside the TairHash to eliminate the field
+- Every time you read or write a field, it will also trigger the expiration of the field itself
+- All keys and fields in the sorting index are pointer references, no memory copy, no memory expansion problem

+**Supported redis version**: redis >= 5.0

+**Advantages**: can run in the low version of redis (redis >= 5.0)

+**Disadvantages**: low efficiency of expire elimination (compared with SORT mode and SLAB mode)

+**Usage**: cmake with `-DSORT_MODE=no` option, and recompile

 ### SORT_MODE：
 - Use a two-level sort index, the first level sorts the main key of tairhash, and the second level sorts the fields inside each tairhash
 - The first-level uses the smallest ttl in the second-level for sorting, so the main key is globally ordered